Convex-Dev/design/cad/principles.md

 ## Think Agebraically

 Wherever possible, consideration should be given of the algebraic properties of Functions and Values.
 An algebraic approach lends itself well to cleaner, simpler definitions and well-behaved functionality.
+As far as possible, we want Convex functionality to behave as pure mathematical constructs.

-Algebraic thinking may also be usefull when thinking about the "zero" case of function arities.
+For example, Algebraic thinking may be useful when thinking about the "zero" case of function arities.
 This might be considered by treating the varargs parameter as a vector where consideration should be given to the case where this vector is empty e.g.

 - `(apply + []) -> 0`
 - `(apply conj coll []) => 'coll'`